-Justice Carroll, speaking in her capacity as a judicial officer and not on behalf of the Judiciary, advised that this facility is needed if the desire is to limit sending those with disabilities to jail or Corrections because they present a danger to the public or to care providers and cannot remain safely in the community.
+Vermont Judiciary: This facility is needed if the desire is to limit sending those with disabilities to jail or Corrections because they present a danger to the public or to care providers and cannot remain safely in the community.
 A need also exists when an individual hasn't committed a new crime but is an elopement and violence risk and isn't willing to engage in programming, putting the community support systems at risk.